Stuart Rabner: Decisions

+Eyewitness identification

 In 2011, Chief Justice Rabner authored a landmark decision on eyewitness identification evidence in State v.
 Henderson.
 The ruling questioned the longstanding test for admitting eyewitness identifications at trial.
 Henderson outlined a new standard under the New Jersey Constitution in light of more recent, accepted social science evidence on the risks of misidentification.
 The following year, the NJ Supreme Court released expanded model jury instructions on eyewitness identifications for use in criminal cases, consistent with the Henderson decision.